Lahey Hospital & Medical Center Site Facilities

 The inpatient consultation service exposes the fellow to wide variety of gastrointestinal diseases.
 The most common encountered indications for consultation are upper and lower gastrointestinal bleeding, acute and chronic abdominal pain, anemia, abnormal liver function tests, jaundice, dysphagia and weight loss.

 A total of three fellows staff the inpatient consultation service at one time in conjunction with one supervising attending physician.
 The consultations are distributed evenly among the fellows in a rotation fashion during daytime hours, with an on-call fellow handling the new consults in the evening.
 In addition, there are often medical residents or Tufts medical students who may assist the fellows in seeing new consultations or providing educational support by researching pertinent topics or giving brief talks to the consultation team.
-The total census on this service, including primary Gastroenterology patients as well as consultation patients, averages between ten and thirty patients.
-Therefore, each fellow carries roughly three to ten patients at a time.
+The total census on this service averages between fifteen and thirty patients.
+Therefore, each fellow carries roughly five to ten patients at a time.

 Fellows typically spend the morning hours from 8 a.m. - 11 a.m. seeing the patients already on the service as well as perhaps evaluating a new consultation.
-Attending rounds take place from 11 a.m. to 12 Noon.
+Attending rounds take place from 11:30 a.m. to 12:30 p.m.
 During this hour new cases are discussed as well as ongoing cases with active issues.
-Usually approximately fifteen to twenty minutes are devoted to a purely didactic topic, such as a short lecture from the attending or the discussion of a pertinent journal article of topic by a fellow or other trainee.

-The lunch hour is usually devoted to conferences.
-In the afternoon, fellows spend their time either seeing new consults, performing endoscopic procedures on their patients, or seeing urgent ambulatory patients in the clinic.
+In the afternoon, fellows spend their time either seeing new consults, performing endoscopic procedures on their patients, once a week seeing outpatients in their continuity clinic.

 If a patient does not have a primary gastroenterologist, the fellow will assume the outpatient care for that patient in the longitudinal outpatient clinic after discharge.